sboez/3D-Models-Load/README.md

 **.STL, .DAE, .FBX, .GLTF, .GLB**

 Only FBX and GLTF/GLB files can show you the model with a texture.
 Others needed to add texture manually, that's why I added a grey color by default.
+But you can still change the path of the texture in the code.

 ## Work in progress...